-- Attendance in scheduled labs is mandatory. - No food, gum chewing or drinks will be allowed, except for approved water containers with spill-proof lids. - No cell phones during assessments. - No photography in lab with mannequins, as mannequins are patients and HIPAA applies to them too. - Come prepared to practice the assigned skill(s). - Leave the lab area cleaner than you found it.
-This includes; beds in lowest position, two side rails up, bed made, trashcan and bedside table at foot of bed. - Lab is for the practicing of skills not a study area. - Students must sign in and out of the lab for student safety and to account for practice time.
+- No food, gum chewing, or drinks will be allowed, except for approved water containers with spill-proof lids. - No photography in lab with mannequins, as mannequins are patients and HIPAA applies to them too. - Come prepared to practice the assigned skill(s). - Leave the lab area cleaner than you found it.
+This includes putting the beds in their lowest position, two side rails up, bed made, trashcan and bedside table at foot of bed. - Lab is for the practicing of skills not a study area. - Students must sign in and out of the lab for student safety and to account for practice time.